-The aggregate intrinsic value is calculated as the difference between the exercise price of the underlying awards and the closing stock price of \$4.66 for the Company's common shares on March 31, 2022 and the closing stock price of \$6.06 for the Company's common shares on December 31, 2021.
+The aggregate intrinsic value is calculated as the difference between the exercise price of the underlying awards and the closing stock price of \$2.61 for the Company's common shares on September 30, 2022 and the closing stock price of \$6.06 for the Company's common shares on December 31, 2021.

 On January 28, 2022, the Company's Compensation Committee approved the issuance of 200,000 stock options under the 2021 Stock Incentive Plan.
-These shares had a weighted-average grant date fair value of \$3.59 per share or a cumulative fair market value of \$717,660 as calculated using Black-Scholes (exercise price \$3.96 per share, stock price \$3.96 per share, volatility of 124.43%, discount rate of 1.74% and seven year term).
+These shares had a grant date fair value of \$3.59 per share or a cumulative fair market value of \$717,660 as calculated using Black-Scholes (exercise price \$3.96 per share, stock price \$3.96 per share, volatility of 124.43%, discount rate of 1.74% and seven-year term).
 The grant was segmented into four vesting tranches triggered by performance achievements and expire on January 28, 2029.
+The Company is amortizing the expenses over the vesting cycles of the individual tranches.